 KIMBERLY J. SOENEN

-Soenen is the Founder and Executive Director of "SOME PEOPLE" (Every)Body, a multiverse channel that examines the people, processes and systems that constitute the maintenance of, and barriers to, Public and Global Health.
+Soenen is the Founder and Executive Director of "SOME PEOPLE," a multiverse channel that examines the people, processes and systems that constitute the maintenance of, and barriers to, Public and Global Health.

-Her areas of expertise are: White Collar Healthcare Crime, Best Practice, Quality of Care, Universal Healthcare policy, and Do No Harm business ethics.
+Her areas of expertise are: White Collar Healthcare Crime, Best Practice, Quality of Care, Non-privatized Single Payer Healthcare policy, and Do No Harm business ethics.

 Soenen has been personally harmed by the Commercial Health Insurance industry in the United States.
 She is a lifelong advocate of enacting a Single Payer National Health Program and she endorses Universal Healthcare / The Medicare for All Act of 2024.
 She shares the belief with ethical medical professionals that putting patients over politics is paramount to building a civil society and Harm-for-Profit should be made illegal.